Neonatal seizure: Signs and symptoms

-SUBTLE
+Subtle

 Some clinicians use the term subtle seizures to describe seizures that appear to be more normal and there is an absence of distinct tonic or clonic movements but the presence of abnormal eye movements, stereotyped lip-smacking, or apneic events.
-They are often overlooked and are generally assumed to be non-epileptic.
-The random eye movement in them may be stimulated or increased by tactile stimulation while the progression movements such as bicycling, swimming, etc. can be restrained by repositioning.
-Both the progression movements and oral-buccal lingual movements can be intensified and provoked upon stimulation.
+They may be difficult to diagnose clinically due to the subtleness of symptoms.
 Sometimes in subtle seizures complex limbic hyperactivity that is purposeless along with crying could be observed.

-BENIGN
+Benign

-Benign neonatal seizures are not classified as epilepsy.
-A benign familial neonatal seizure onsets as early as 3 days of birth and may involve one or both sides of the brain.Recurrent seizure episodes are observed to occur in neonates.Electroencephalogram of infants with BFNS often have normal readings.Sometimes, they may show theta pointy, a specific abnormality.
-They usually begin with tonic stiffening accompanied by apnea.Later clonic jerks are witnessed.Electroencephalogram of infants with BFNS often have normal readings.Sometimes, they may show theta pointy, a specific abnormality.It occurs in 1 in every 1,00,000 newborns.
+Benign neonatal seizures are not classified as epilepsy and the seizures usually resolve after 1–4 months.
+A benign familial neonatal seizure onsets as early as 3 days of birth and may involve one or both sides of the brain.
+Recurrent seizure episodes are observed to occur in neonates.
+Electroencephalogram of infants with BFNS often have normal readings.
+Sometimes, they may show theta pointy, a specific abnormality.
+They usually begin with tonic stiffening accompanied by apnea.
+Later clonic jerks are witnessed.
+It occurs in 1 in every 1,00,000 newborns.

 This condition is usually inherited and is passed on in autosomal dominant manner.
 This condition is also caused due to mutation in KCNQ2 or KCNQ3 gene that may be carried by people bearing no family history of benign familial neonatal seizure.
-Mutation in these genes lead to excessive excitiability of neurons.
-Generally, patients with it are seen to bear mutation in KCNQ2 gene.
+Mutation in these genes lead to excessive excitability of neurons.

-Most of the infants with BFNS develop normally but some neonates with it may later develop intellectual disability which becomes evident in early childhood.In some patients approximately 15%, epilepsy occurs once in life after seizures associated with BFNS are gone away.
+Most of the infants with BFNS develop normally but some neonates with it may later develop intellectual disability which becomes evident in early childhood.
+In some patients approximately 15%, epilepsy recurs later in life.
 Myokymia is also witnessed in a few cases.

 Pathophysiology

+Seizures in the developing brain are more common than in a mature brain for several reasons.
+First, the developing brain is hyperexcitable due to excess in excitatory glutaminergic neurons and immaturity of inhibitory gamma-amino butyric acid (GABA) neurons.
+Preterm infants are at especially high risk for seizures for this reason.
 During the neonatal developmental stages, numerous pathophysiological mechanisms, lead to excessive excitation and reduced inhibition, which lowers their seizure threshold when compared with that of adults.
-This has been proved in animal(rodent) models wherein the adult and infant models are administered with the chemoconvulsant agent and their threshold seizure potential is compared.
+This has been proved in animal (rodent) models wherein the adult and infant models are administered with the chemoconvulsant agent and their threshold seizure potential is compared.
 This lowered seizure threshold potential makes the neonatal brain susceptible to acute symptomatic seizures.